eliotfinch/thesis/README.md

 - [ ] example comment; suggest title of chapter 1 be "Introduction to BH ringdown", or similar

+Comments on Chapter 2

+Sec 2.1
+- Paragraph 1, “previous studies” consider changing to “early studies”.
+I think the original wording was more appropriate when we wrote the paper, but a couple of years have passed since then and many papers now using multiple modes and overtones.
+- Similarly… Also in para 1, the phrase “Several studies caution” could be changed to “Several early studies caution”
+- Paragraph 2.
+When discussing why this is a “surprising” result you might also consider adding some more recent references, perhaps to some of the nonlinear QNM studies from 2022.
+- Paragraph 2.
+“The primary aim of this paper…” change to “this study” or “this chapter”.
+- Paragraph 3.
+There is another instance of “this paper”.
+Do a find replace.
+I will stop commenting on this from now on.
+- Final paragraph.
+“Use natural units in which …” Do you want to say this here, or maybe in the introductory chapter?
+Or both, it doesn’t do any harm to repeat it here I suppose.

+Sec 2.2
+- Eq.
+2.1.
+Do you want to explain the range of indices for l and m in the sum?
+Or is this already explained in the introduction?
+- Paragraph 1.
+“We will assume the above has been rotated”.
+- Eqs.
+2.8 and 2.9.
+Consider adding punctuation at end of equation.
+- Eq.
+2.10.
+Do you want to say that bold quantities refer to vectors containing discretely sampled versions of the waveform model?
+- Eq.
+2.11 and surrounding text.
+Is this really necessary?
+I’m not sure what exactly you are trying to say here.
+- Eq.
+2.12.
+You refer to this as the “coefficient matrix”.
+I don’t really like this name because I naturally associate the word coefficient with the C quantities.
+Does this quantity need a specific name?
+If not, then I suggest just saying “this matrix encodes the time dependence of all the QNMs included in the model”.
+- In section 2.3.2, did you want to explain why this stacking of all the lm modes is equivalent to doing a least-squares fit averaged over Omega?
+-

+Sec 2.5
+ - Refs about precessing systems detected in the LIGO catalogs may be somewhat out to date now.
+You can fix by changing “Several of the GW detections already show signs of precession” -> “Several of the GW detections IN THE SECOND GW TRANSIENT CATALOG already show signs of precession”.
+And, optionally, you could add a sentence and references about by more recent events as well.

+Discussion section: Another instance of “this paper” -> “this chapter”

+OVERALL COMMENTS ON CHAPTER 2
+- Figure placement is a nightmare!
+ - What was Fig. 12 in the paper… this contains 6 panels and has a table in the figure caption.
+The layout here is a problem.

 ## Outline

 ### Introduction